FLUS RUSH IN

 WE CAN BLAME BIRDS

 You can find just about every type of influenza A in birds.
-For that reason, scientists think most flu is "bird flu" at its root, Slate notes.
+For that reason, scientists think most flu is "bird flu" at its root.
 The bird flu we hear about most often, also known as H5N1, typically is transmitted from bird to bird, but can infect people in rare cases after close contact with infected birds.
 Scientists have also suggested that cold viruses came from birds, too.

 COLD AND FLU SEASON IS LONG